Quantum-memory-assisted on-demand microwave-optical transduction: Supplementary Note 1 -- Transduction mechanism

 where we have defined

 and $\gamma _{41}= \Gamma _4$, $T_P=500 ns$.

 The same treatment can be applied for the stage of the optical photon retrieval.
-The ground state $|1\rangle$ and Rydberg state $|5\rangle$ are the common energy levels of writing and reading systems, and hence, in this case, the Rydberg dephasing $\gamma _{51}$ dominates the optical transmission efficiency as indicated by Eq.
-S8.
-By solving Eqs.
-(S12), (S14), and (S15), one obtain the optical transmission efficiency with a optical delay time $t_{dL}$, giving
+The ground state $|1\rangle$ and Rydberg state $|5\rangle$ are the common energy levels of writing and reading systems, and hence, in this case, the Rydberg dephasing $\gamma _{51}$ dominates the optical transmission efficiency as indicated by Supplementary Equation (8).
+By solving Supplementary Equations (12), (14), and (15), one obtain the optical transmission efficiency with a optical delay time $t_{dL}$, giving

 where